mdn/content/files/en-us/mozilla/add-ons/webextensions/api/events/event/haslisteners/index.md

 {{AddonSidebar}}

-Check if any listeners have been registered to the event.
+Checks if any listeners are registered to the event.

 ## Syntax